Children showing abusive behaviour

 Violence towards parents or other family members is not okay and in some cases can be a crime.
 Everyone has the right to feel safe and be respected, including parents.

 Limits help both children and young people feel safe and secure and to know what is expected of them.
 As young people mature, limits need to be adjusted to enable them to become more independent.
+It is important to remember, parents need to be in control but there is a difference between being in control and being controlling.

 When you are both calm and relaxed, it helps to: